hakobyansiras/tumorcomparer/_reports/2021-06-19-gsoc-week-one.md

 ## Coding Phase

 In this week I was getting familiar with package testing and GitHub CI/CD pipelines.
-In the end of the week I seted up github automated tests for the package with "usethis" package.
+In the end of the week I set up github automated tests for the package with "usethis" package.

 ## Work Progress